stoplightio/elements/docs/getting-started/dev-portal/react.md

 3. Find the **Project ID** from the **Project Settings** page in your Stoplight project.
 See [Project Settings](https://docs.stoplight.io/docs/platform/252039ebe8fb2-project-settings) for details.

->Note: A ‘Forbidden’ error occurs if the project visibility isn't set to Public.

 > Project Settings can only be viewed by Project Editors or above.
 Read more about [project permissions](https://meta.stoplight.io/docs/platform/ZG9jOjg1NjcyNzE-manage-project-access#project-roles).

 ![The project ID can be found on the Project Settings page in a text box after Display Name and Slug](../../images/projectId.png)